-Restoring natural vegetation cover across 15% (10-13,000 hectares) of our most threatened landscapes in the lowlands.
-By working with the support of communities, councils, government, landowners, and primary industries we will restore the well-being of the lands.
+Restoring the natural vegetation cover across 15% (10-13,000 hectares) of our most threatened landscapes in the lowlands.
+By working with the support of communities, councils, government, landowners, and primary industries we will restore the well-being of the lands we live and work on.

-TNC NZ; Tasman Environmental Trust (TET); Kawatiri Nature Environment and Communities Trust; KMTT Strategy-Aligned Projects; Community trusts and conservation groups across the region; catchment groups; councils; iwi; Ministry for the Environment; Department of Conservation; Ministry for Primary Industries; QEII Trust; forestry companies; farming industry and leaders; public and private landowners.
+TNC NZ; Tasman Environmental Trust (TET); Kawatiri Nature Environment and Communities Trust; KMTT Aligned Projects; Community trusts and conservation groups across the region; catchment groups; councils; iwi; Ministry for the Environment; Department of Conservation; Ministry for Primary Industries; QEII Trust; forestry companies; farming industry and leaders; public and private landowners.

-Restoring Marine Ecosystems Facilitating better management of river catchments and coastal bodies of water to reduce sedimentation, restore shellfish populations, and develop an environmentally aware and sustainable blue economy that encourages restorative aquaculture opportunities and improved marine harvesting methods.
+Restoring Marine Ecosystems Facilitating better catchment and riparian management to reduce sedimentation, restore shellfish populations, and develop an environmentally aware and sustainable blue economy that encourages restorative aquaculture opportunities and improved marine harvesting methods.